confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 ### Deploy the nginx pod and sniff test nginx

-A Terraform template that will deploy an nginx pod to the Kubernetes cluster is available in [ibmcloud/terraform/run-nginx-demo](./terraform/run-nginx-demo).
+A Terraform configuration that will deploy an nginx pod to the Kubernetes cluster is available in [ibmcloud/terraform/run-nginx-demo](./terraform/run-nginx-demo).
+This configuration will also check the nginx peer pod virtual server instance has been successfully created.

-Create a `terraform.tfvars` file in the [template directory](./terraform/run-nginx-demo) for this Terraform template on your `development machine`.
+Create a `terraform.tfvars` file in the [configuration directory](./terraform/run-nginx-demo) for this Terraform configuration on your `development machine`.
 The `terraform.tfvars` file should look like this

 ```
 ibmcloud_api_key = "<your API Key>"
 cluster_name = "<cluster name>"
+vpc_name = "<name of your VPC>" OR vpc_id = "<ID of your VPC>"
 ```

 > **Notes:**
-> - `ibmcloud_api_key` is your IBM Cloud API Key that you created at [https://cloud.ibm.com/iam/apikeys](https://cloud.ibm.com/iam/apikeys).
-> - `cluster_name` is a name of a Kubernetes cluster.
-You must use the same value for this parameter as you used for the corresponding parameter when running the Terraform template in [ibmcloud/terraform/cluster](terraform/cluster) to create the cluster.
+> - The `vpc` resource can be specified using its name or ID.
+The `vpc_name` and `vpc_id` variables are mutually exclusive.
+> - Variables with the same name as variables in the end to end Terraform configuration are as described in that [configuration's parameters](#parameters).
+> - Additional variables and their defaults are defined in the [variables.tf](./terraform/run-nginx-demo/variables.tf) file for this Terraform configuration.

 Execute the following commands on your `development machine` to deploy the nginx demo workload: